 Withdrawing care

-If you find yourself in a situation where you feel you may have to withdraw care you should consider your rationale for taking such action very carefully.
+If you find yourself in a situation where you consider you may have to withdraw care you should consider your rationale for taking such action very carefully.

 The following situations may justify a refusal to treat, the withdrawal of care or the finding of an alternative: